 It may be a daunting task; getting your business online but it is simply a must in our day and age.
 Here are a few tips to get you started on your online business journey.

 You may see it as an unnecessary expense, you may be slowly building a fan base on Facebook, sharing small bits of content on Twitter and posting images to Pinterest but without an online home, you’re scattering your efforts and missing an opportunity to engage & connect with your customers and potential customers through a dedicated website.

 A blog allows your business to publish content that is useful to your audience.
 If this content is formatted for search engines (SEO) and people access your blog through organic searches, the authority of your website will increase.
 This helps improve the authority and trust of your domain which means that you will have a better rank and even more visits to your website.

 Mobile devices are accounting for a higher percentage of web traffic.
 In fact, some businesses, like Facebook, have more people accessing their sites via a mobile device than a desktop computer.
 This trend has been going up for years and will continue in 2014.
-Responsive web design is a web design approach aimed at crafting sites to provide an optimal viewing experience—easy reading and navigation with a minimum of resizing, panning, and scrolling—across a wide range of devices.
+(Update: still relevant, even today!)

 Because social media can be (or seem) overwhelming, “choose one social media platform that your customers, prospects, and industry leaders engage with the most – be it Facebook, LinkedIn, Twitter, and Google+ – and start building a presence there,” Volpe says.
 “Once you’ve set up an account, start connecting sharing your original content, joining discussions and engaging with the community.
 Keep your social efforts frequent, but above all, relevant and helpful to your audience.”

 Some small business owners are very passionate about the work they do.
 This is a good thing, but it is not good to try and communicate with online customers using industry jargon and highly technical terms that are likely to be confusing to them.

 The call-to-action is very important, but some small business owners shy away from it, afraid to close the sale.
 This fear is common and has something to do with people’s dislike of pushy salesmen and spam.
 However, having a clear call-to-action actually guides the customers on what to do next and is received gracefully, compelling more people to do business with you.
 The key is to make it both strong and tasteful.